pgadmin-org/pgadmin4/docs/en_US/preferences.rst

   be automatically expanded if a treeview node is expanded and has only a single child.

-* Use the *Browser tree state saving interval* field to set the treeview state saving interval.
+* Use the *Object explorer state saving interval* field to set the treeview state saving interval.
 A value of *-1* will disable the treeview state saving functionality.